ccoutant/dwarf-locations/005-locations-on-stack.md

 >   The size of a composite storage bank is the sum of the sizes of the
 >   composite parts.
 >
-> Implicit conversions between memory locations and values may happen
+> An implicit conversion between a memory location and a value may happen
 > during the execution of any operation or when evaluation of the
 > expression is completed.
 If a location is expected, but the result is
 > a value, the value is implicitly treated as a memory address in the